cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 A1 FC
 ~~~~~~~~~~~

-### Example CBOR Certificate Compression
+### Example CBOR Certificate Encoding

-The CBOR certificate compression of the X.509 in CBOR diagnostic format is:
+The CBOR encoding of the same X.509 certificate is shown below in CBOR diagnostic format.

 ~~~~~~~~~~~
 /This defines a CBOR Sequence (RFC 8742):/